chandana-solix/healthcare-ai-multiagent-system/README.md

 # Healthcare AI Multi-Agent System

-An intelligent healthcare system featuring 5 specialized AI agents that communicate, debate, and collaborate to analyze patient data and provide clinical recommendations - just like a real medical team.
+An intelligent healthcare system featuring 5 specialized AI agents powered by **real machine learning models** that communicate, debate, and collaborate to analyze patient data and provide clinical recommendations - just like a real medical team.

 ## 🏥 Overview

-This system demonstrates how multiple AI agents can work together to solve complex medical cases.
+This system demonstrates how multiple AI agents using **deep learning** can work together to solve complex medical cases.
 Each agent has specialized medical knowledge and can:
 - 🗣️ Communicate with other agents in real-time
-- 🤔 Ask questions and debate findings
+- 🤔 Ask questions and debate findings using **real patient data**
 - 🤝 Build consensus on diagnoses and treatment
 - 🚨 Alert the team to critical findings
 - 📊 Calculate real clinical risk scores
+- 🤖 Use **TorchXRayVision** for chest X-ray analysis
+- 📝 Use **EasyOCR** for lab report extraction

 ## ✨ Key Features

+### AI-Powered Medical Analysis
+- **TorchXRayVision** - Deep learning model trained on 500,000+ chest X-rays
+- **EasyOCR** - Advanced OCR for extracting lab values from images
+- **GPU Acceleration** - Automatic detection of CUDA (NVIDIA) and MPS (Apple Silicon)
+- **Real-time Analysis** - Process actual medical images, not mock data

 ### Intelligent Multi-Agent System
 - **5 Specialized Medical Agents** that act like a virtual medical team